 The 2020 Covid19 restrictions were implemented one week into our 2020 survey, severely limiting the service and repair delivery that we could provide.
 This is likely to have affected these results, as these were the areas most affected by the restrictions.
-We will review these areas again as Covid19 restrictions are lifted and services can return to normal.
-Following review, an Action Plan will be put in place to address any areas of concern.
+Whilst the level of dissatisfaction and negative comments were low, this is an area of priority to the Association, and an area we aim to continually improve.
+The outcomes were reviewed by staff and then considered by the Committee at the 30 June 2020 committee meeting.
+Following review, an Action Plan has been put in place to address areas of concern.